Great brands aren’t marketed. They’re enforced.

 Strategy and messaging get built to sound right.
 Often the founder/CEO isn’t in the room.
 Marketing owns it.
 Agencies manufacture it.
 The business ships it.

 But when the belief isn’t real—when it didn’t come from leadership and doesn’t cost anything—nothing gets enforced.
+Everything depends on who touched it.

 This isn’t brand theater.